 Like a lot of towns and cities in Asia, the coffee shop scene has exploded in George Town.
-The coffee shops in George Town not only make excellent coffee, they also serve it in appealing quirky spaces.
+The coffee shops in George Town not only make excellent coffee but also serve it in appealing, quirky spaces.
 The artsy vibe that started on the streets has spread inside and encouraged the growth of creative coffee shops, bars, and restaurants.
-The kind is usually seen in the hipster areas of London, Berlin and New York.
+The kind is usually seen in the hipster areas of London, Berlin, and New York.

 The alternative is visiting a traditional Kedai Kopi shop serving the famous Ipoh White Coffee that we became so addicted to.
-Whichever you choose, most coffee shops are inside one of the many Chinese shophouses so can enjoy a cup of Joe inside a piece of Malaysian history!
+Whichever you choose, most coffee shops are inside one of the many Chinese shophouses, so you can enjoy a cup of Joe inside a piece of Malaysian history!

 Related Article: Drinking the Infamous Bali Kopi Luwak Coffee

 Penang is famous throughout Malaysia for its gastronomical delights.
 Nowhere else competes.
 There are so many delicious dishes from this area of the country, and all can be enjoyed on the streets of George Town.